aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 It details exactly what compatibility promises we should be advertising to our customers, as well as proposes technical mechanisms for validating those promises are upheld.

+The main concept proposed is the introduction of the *cloud-assembly-schema* package.
+This package will comprise only of the interfaces that define the communication between the framework and the CLI (or any other consumer for that matter).

+Following are the main mechanism we will implement:

+- *JSII* compatibility checks on the *cloud-assembly-schema* package.
+- Decouple schema version from module version.
+- CLI regression tests.

 At a high level, we define the expected customer experience when upgrading either of the two CDK components:

 - CLI upgrades are compatible.
 New CLI versions should work with older framework versions, and all existing functionality is preserved.

     > By *functionality*, we mean that the CLI is able to properly interpret older frameworks and perform the necessary actions to support the existing behavior.

-- Framework upgrades are incompatible.
-We will require the user to upgrade the CLI as well.
+- Framework upgrades are comptabile **unless** the *cloud-assembly-schema* has changed, in which case, we will require the user to upgrade the CLI as well.

-This will eventually lead the user to always have a setup where `CLI >= Framework`.
+    > We will treat every change to the schema as a "breaking" one, [details](#schema-changes) below.

 # Motivation